 Hearing that you’re facing simple battery charges can be nerve-wracking.
 Rossen Law Firm is here to guide you through every step of the criminal process and fight for your rights, freedom and future.

-What is a Simple Battery Crime?
+What is a Simple Battery Crime in Florida?

 A battery crime is when someone actually touches or injures another person against their will.